unm-digital-history/campus-history/essays/lobo-statues/index.md

   line-height = "100%"
 %}

-## Bronze Lobos Across Campus
+## _Spirit of the Lobo_
-Lurking among the trees and bushes of central campus, you'll encounter other bronze lobo statues in various poses.
-The statues were donations to the University during the 2013 _Spirit of the Lobo_ campaign.
+Lurking among the trees and bushes of central campus, you'll encounter smaller bronze lobo statues in various poses.
+The statues were donations to the University during the 2014 _Spirit of the Lobo_ campaign.
+The campaign, begun by then-University President Robert Frank, set out to commemorate what it means to be a Lobo through the installation of permanent bronze statues throughout the community.
+Purchased through the UNM Foundation, the statues were available for $5,000, with the opportunity to install them either on campus or elsewhere.
+Each statue on campus has a plaque thanking the donors.
+Similarly to the Lobo in Tight Grove, the 36" lobo statues are realistic representations of the school mascot.

 {% include scrollybox/bg-switch.html
   image-url="images/lobo-bronze-2.jpg"